junesirius/junesirius.github.io/_posts/Supernatural/SPN_Rareship/SPN-Apocalypse-Cas-Jimmy-whole-novel.md

 (Apocalypse world, the pain and struggle between Castiel and Jimmy)

 Jimmy is a devout man, praying for angels to protect his family, praying for a peaceful world.
 Then Apocalypse starts, and Castiel comes to him, he says yes.
-Castiel goes to Hell for a mission, but not to save the righteous man, it's to open the Cage himself, to let Lucifer out (he's the one started Apocalypse on Michael's order).
+Castiel goes to Hell for a mission, but not to save the righteous man, it's to kill Lilith and open the Cage himself, to let Lucifer out (he's the one started Apocalypse on Michael's order; the righteous man who broke the first seal is John Winchester, Mary never made deal to save him, he's in Hell all the time).

 Castiel leads the army to war, fight demons and sometimes humans if they're on his way, torture them for information, it's everything against what Jimmy wants.
 Their consciousness doesn't align, it causes Jimmy's nerve great pain.
 He begs Castiel to protect his wife and daughter, but Castiel doesn't care about humans, only focusing on the war.